YodasMyDad/ZauberCMS/ReadMe.md

 ### Important!
 This project is a proof of concept and still a work in progress

 ZauberCMS is a CMS built on Blazor.
-The admin is built in Blazor InteractiveServer (Majority of the admin components are using Razden components) and the front end (Your site/content) can be built in whatever you want, static, server, WASM.
+The admin is built using InteractiveServer and the front end (Your site/content) can be built in whatever you want, static, server, WASM.
 The CMS is inspired by Umbraco, and follows many of the same concepts.